mosop/calling/README.md

 ### Any Result Type

-If you don't want a specific result type, call the record macro giving an :any symbol.
+If you don't want to intend a specific result type, set an :any symbol to the second argument of record_method.
 Then you can access record objects with the Calling::Any type.

 If a result type is any, corresponding record objects don't have the :result value.